felixdorn/klass/README.md

 # Klass for Laravel

+**A stable version that will fix the limitations stated below is in work [here](https://github.com/felixdorn/klass/tree/v1)

 Klass extracts your dynamic classes in your Blade components to a file that PurgeCSS can process.

 The plugin for Laravel Mix can be found [here](). (no yet released, still WIP)